 Market linkages remain a critical component of value chain development.
 In several regions, farmer cooperatives and producer organisations are enabling smallholders to aggregate produce, negotiate better prices, and access institutional markets such as school feeding programs and government procurement schemes.
 Contract farming arrangements, although still limited in pulses compared to cash crops, are emerging as a mechanism for ensuring assured markets, providing technical guidance, and reducing price uncertainty.
 Digital platforms are increasingly being used to connect producers directly with consumers, bypassing intermediaries and improving price realisation (41,45).

-Post-harvest innovations are also reshaping value chains.
+Post-harvest innovations? are also reshaping value chains.
 Improved storage solutions, such as hermetic bags and community silos, reduce post-harvest losses and allow farmers to store their produce until market prices are more favourable.
 Mobile processing units are adding value at the village level by enabling cleaning, grading, and packaging close to the point of production.
 These innovations not only increase farmers’ share of the consumer price but also improve product quality for both domestic and export markets (42,43).

 On the international stage, pulses have gained renewed prominence as a sustainable protein source in the plant-based food sector, leading to growing investment from food companies and start-ups developing pulse-based flours, protein isolates, and functional food ingredients.
 This diversification of demand is creating opportunities for value addition beyond traditional markets.
 However, realising the potential of such emerging markets requires investment in quality assurance systems, traceability mechanisms, and certification schemes.
 Blockchain technology is being piloted in some supply chains to provide transparent records of production practices, origin, and sustainability credentials, thereby enhancing consumer trust and facilitating premium pricing(44,45).